FarronF/limerick-council-meetings/meetings/2018/07/04-Municipal District of Newcastle West Joint Policing Sub Committee Meeting/Minutes Municipal District of Newcastle West JPC Subcommittee 7th March 2018.md

 work, which was carried out in the aftermath of Storm Emma.
 They requested that their

-thanks be convened to the crews involved.---
+thanks be convened to the crews involved.
+---
 2

 They also welcomed the update on policing within the District and queried if additional